postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 1. Change any settings to customize the new collection.
 1. Select **Generate Collection**.

-The linked collection displays on your API's overview and under your API in the sidebar.
+The collection displays on your API's overview and under your API in the sidebar.
 To view documentation for the collection, expand the collection and select **View full documentation**.

 ## Adding an environment